 How does it work?

 The plugin inspects your code opened in the IntelliJ IDEA editor.
-The plugin highlights the code fragments where two variables of the reference type are separated by
+The plugin highlights the code fragments where two

 != and proposes to replace this code fragment with